 Not all problems treated by a hand surgeon need surgery.
 Hand surgeons often recommend non-surgical treatments, such as medication, splints, therapy or injections.

-When surgery is necessary, Riverside Orthopaedic Surgeons often use a minimally invasive procedure called arthroscopic surgery.
+When surgery is necessary, Riverside Orthopedic Surgeons often use a minimally invasive procedure called arthroscopic surgery.

 Common hand and wrist problems we treat include: